YoRobynYo/e-commerceBuild-2025/maiway/Build-Notes/Build steps for future-1.md

         Test core flows: signup/login, browsing products, add-to-cart, checkout, chat with /api/chat.
         Validate payments in test mode (Stripe test keys).
         Verify chat latency and error handling.

-If you want, I can draft a concrete, step-by-step production plan with exact commands for your current repo layout (which files to move, what to rename, and how to configure CI/CD).
-Tell me which path you prefer (Web-first or keep Electron as the primary).